T-Dog (The Walking Dead): Season 1

 Theodore "T-Dog" Douglas is a muscular and well-intentioned man, yet somewhat clumsy.
 In the episode "Guts", T-Dog is one of a number of survivors who have come to Atlanta to scavenge for supplies.
 On the roof of the department store in which they have holed up, Merle Dixon, a virulent racist, attempts to assert his leadership over the group and beats T-Dog.
 Rick Grimes subdues Merle and handcuffs him to a pipe, leaving him under the watch of T-Dog while the rest of the group look for a way out.
 Rick and Glenn obtain a box truck, which Rick drives to one of the store's cargo doors.
 In the rush to escape, T-Dog accidentally drops the key to the handcuffs down a drainpipe, leaving Merle trapped on the roof.
 T-Dog tries to apologize to Merle but Merle insists that T-Dog did it on purpose.
 T-Dog does, however, in an attempt to keep walkers from killing him, padlock a heavy chain to the roof access door.
 The entire group (other than Merle) is able to escape the city in the box truck.
 In the episode "Tell It to the Frogs", T-Dog and the group return to the camp, where Merle's brother Daryl becomes enraged to hear that his brother was abandoned.
 Rick, Glenn, and T-Dog return to Atlanta to save Merle at Daryl's insistence, but find that Merle is gone, leaving his amputated hand behind.
 In the episode "Vatos", the four of them search for Merle and the bag of guns that Rick dropped, and Glenn is captured by another group of survivors, along with the bag of guns.
-Rick, Daryl, and T-Dog confront the other group, and after recovering Glenn they return to camp on the outskirts of Atlanta.
-That evening, at dinner, the camp is overrun by a horde of zombies.
+Rick, Daryl, and T-Dog confront the other group, and after recovering Glenn they return to camp just outside of Atlanta.
+That evening, at dinner, the camp is overrun by a walker horde.
 In the episode "Wildfire", T-Dog helps the group clean up after the attack, and the group agrees to seek shelter at the CDC.
 In the episode "TS-19", the group reaches the CDC facility and are allowed in by the only remaining scientist, Edwin Jenner.
 Jenner eventually reveals that the building will soon self-destruct; when it explodes, T-Dog barely manages to escape with the others.